 2017 Award recipient: Major Seitebatso Pearl Block (South Africa)

 Major Seitebatso Pearl Block, a South African officer who served with our mission in the Democratic Republic of the Congo (MONUSCO), won the United Nations Military Gender Advocate of the Year Award 2017.
 During Seitebatso’s time in MONUSCO as an Information Operations Officer, she created an SMS campaign on conflict-related sexual violence.
 She also frequently interacted with Congolese community members to better understand their needs.
 Major Seitebatso worked to mainstream discussions of gender dynamics in the peacekeeping mission, ultimately leading the military component to develop community engagement projects that prioritized inclusivity.

-2016 Award recipient: Major Aichatou Osmane Issaka
+2016 Award recipient: Major Aichatou Osmane Issaka (Niger)

-Major Isaaka stood out from her peers as an officer who consistently sought to integrate the principles of UNSCR1325 in to the daily work of her Force and Sector Headquarters.
+Major Aichatou Ousmane Issaka, a Nigerien officer who served with our mission in Mali (MINUSMA) won the United Nations Military Gender Advocate of the Year Award 2016.
 During her time with MINUSMA, she served as a captain in the civilian-military cooperation cell in the city of Gao.
-Much of her time was spent developing quick impact projects that aided the local population.
+Much of her time was spent developing quick impact projects that aided the local population including women and girls.
 She spent considerable time training fellow staff officers and reaching out to local women, thus strengthening ties between the UN and the host community.
 Major Isaaka also accompanied what would have been all- male patrols thus making them more approachable and accessible to the women and children in Gao.